-You need to ledge the flat head screwdriver or chisel into the edge of that stripped lug nuts and tap it with the mallet or hammer until it’s deep enough to create a lever pressure under the nut.
+You need to ledge the flathead screwdriver or chisel into the edge of that stripped lug nuts and tap it with the mallet or hammer until it’s deep enough to create lever pressure under the nut.
 After doing things, spray WD-40 under the lug nut, and it will provide lubrication.

-Once there’s enough lubrication, the process of pulling out the lug nut will be easier since it provides better mobility for the lug nut to be removed out of its wheel stud.
+Once there’s enough lubrication, the process of pulling out the lug nut will be easier since it provides better mobility for the lug nut to be removed from its wheel stud.

 Why Do My Car Lug Nuts Get Stripped Often?